Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     1. longEdge: Optional.
 Used to resize the saved images.
 Must be a non-negative integer that is smaller than the long edge of the image to be saved.
 This value will become the new long edge dimension, and the short edge will be scaled down to maintain the same dimension ratio as the original image.
+        *   **NOTE:** We do not support enlarging images.
+This feature can be used *only* to resize images to smaller dimensions.

 ## Messages from the Source<a name="msgFormat" id="msgFormat"></a>